hampgoodwin/GoLuca/README.md

 TODO

-- [ ] fix timestamp for created_at to be utc time zone
 - [ ] change limit and cursor to optional values
     - [ ] use [stable pagination](http://morningcoffee.io/stable-pagination.html) for uuid
 - [ ] swap to nubanks balanced by design transaction model